LeticiaCarpesOliveira/leCarpes/README.md

 You can click the Preview link to take a look at your changes.
 --->

-👋 Meu nome é Letícia Carpes
+👋 Meu nome é Letícia Carpes de Oliveira

-⚡ Estudante
+⚡ Estudante |
-⚡ Desenvolvimento de Sistemas
+⚡ Desenvolvimento de Sistemas |
-⚡ Programação Front-End;
+⚡ Programação Front-End |

 <table>
   <tr>